-Renovating a house is a great way for a church to raise funds for missions support - if the project succeeds.
-Habitat for Missions (HFM) works closely with our church partners to help make sure that happens.
+Renovating a house is a great way to raise funds for missions and ministries - if the project succeeds.
+Habitat for Missions (HFM) works closely with our project partners to help make sure that happens.

-To date, HFM has partnered with more than 30 churches and more than 3,000 volunteers on projects in Florida, Illinois, Indiana, Michigan, New York and South Carolina, generating more than $500,000 in missions support.
+To date, HFM has partnered with 32 churches and organizations and several thousand volunteers on 53 projects in Florida, Illinois, Indiana, Iowa, Kentucky, Michigan, New York, South Carolina, Tennessee and Virginia, generating profits of more than $1.3 million to support missionaries and ministries worldwide.

-Our involvement with a prospective church partner usually begins with a presentation to the church's pastor and/or other church leaders.
-With them on board, the next step is a presentation to the congregation by an HFM staff member, who explains the process and motivates the church to embrace the project.
-If the church decides to proceed, HFM draws on our extensive experience and proven methods to assist the church with every aspect of the process:
+Most HFM projects are done in partnership with a local church.
+Such partnerships usually begin with a presentation to the church's pastor and/or other church leaders by an HFM officer.
+With the church's leadership on board, the next step is a presentation to the congregation by the HFM officer, who explains the process and motivates the church to embrace the project.
+If the church decides to proceed, HFM draws on our extensive experience and proven methods to assist with every aspect of the process:

 - Selecting key members of the leadership team, including a project manager (ideally with building trades experience), a local realtor, a finance manager and a prayer team leader;